top of page

 Produced by the Great Plains Emerging Arts Project, a 501(c)(3) nonprofit, with support from the National Endowment for the Arts, Kansas Creative Arts Industries Commission, the City of Lawrence, and eXplore Lawrence.

-All proceeds go toward building a permanent amphitheater at The Point.
+All proceeds go toward this festival and building a permanent amphitheater at Sesquicentennial Point Park.
 With land already designated and parking for thousands in place, this park is destined to become the cultural hub of Lawrence and the region.

 Come for the art.
 Stay for the music.
 Leave inspired.